engineering-collaboration/book/docs/book/anatomy-of-a-software-company/internal-supporting-teams.md

 ---
-title: Internal supporting teams
+title: Internal Supporting Teams
 description: It is common to have complex or shared problems that may be solved more efficiently by supporting teams within an organization.
 Besides working directly on public product features, stream-aligned teams may deliver internal practices.
 ---

-# Internal supporting teams
+# Internal Supporting Teams

 !!! abstract "This section is heavily based on the book *Team Topologies*."